davidpots/playsongnotes/downloads.md

   </div>

-# Take your playing to the next level
+# Get my premium PDFs & song sheets!

 <p class="font-size--large">Guitar can be complicated to learn!
 While my free video lessons will get you started in learning songs or techniques, I believe there is immense value in print-friendly diagrams that you can reference alongside my video lessons.
 I take great pride in creating diagrams to explain the concepts behind strumming patterns, fretboard & chord charts, scales, tablature, and more.</p>

-<p class="font-size--large">I offer two types of premium printable content:</p>
+<p class="font-size--large">I offer two types of premium printable content:</p><br />
-<br /><br />

 ## 1. Instructional PDFs (non-songs)

 Approximately half my video lessons teach general guitar techniques: tips, quick riffs & exercises, practical music theory, and more.
 These are meant to get you up-to-speed with universal concepts used in countless songs.
 With each of these instructional videos, I make a PDF to accompany the video lesson.
-Here's what they look like:
+Each PDF is print-friendly, and typically between 2 and 5 pages.
+Here's what they look like (showing the first page only):
 ​
 <br /><br />
 <img src="/images/patreon/instructionalpdfs.jpg" />

-Want access to the full library of my instructional PDFs?
+Want full access to the library of my instructional PDFs?

 <a style="display: inline-block; text-decoration: none; padding: 10px 18px; background: #0074D9; font-weight: bold; color: white; border-radius: 5px;" href="http://patreon.com/songnotes">Support Me on Patreon</a>